HoxelDraw/4DO-Specification/README.md

 ## File Structure

 ### File Header
-A 4DO file **SHOULD** begin with "4DO" followed by a space and then the file specification version, which is currently "1", like this: `4DO 1`.
+A 4DO file **MUST** begin with "4DO" followed by a space and then the file specification version, which is currently "1", like this: `4DO 1`.
+The `4DO` command **MUST** be provided before any other commands.

 If an Orientation is provided, it **SHOULD** be provided in the header lines and it **MUST** be provided before any Vertex data is listed.